CARE OF A LONGEARS

 Because donkeys originate from the desert, both donkeys and mules are more susceptible to problems caused by heavy rain or cold and need proper shelter from rain and cold northern winters.
 Donkeys are especially deceiving with their fluffy coats, but they do not carry the same insulation value as a horse’s coat.
 They especially cannot tolerate being wet and cold at the same time, so in cold climates, they must be able to keep dry when the thermometer drops.
 However, mules and donkeys do tolerate heat very well and will be fresh long after your average horse has succumbed to heat exhaustion.
 It is very hard to get up a sweat on my saddle mule as compared to when I rode horses.
 You can ride a horse ‘’into the ground’’ but a mule may quit you when he’s had enough.

 Mules do need to have their teeth checked and dental care provided if necessary.
-Tim Barton, College instructor in equine anatomy and outfitter for over 40 years says ‘’ Horses [or mules] don’t die of old age, they die of bad teeth’’.
+Tim Barton, College instructor in equine anatomy and outfitter for over 50 years says ‘’ Horses [or mules] don’t die of old age, they die of bad teeth’’.
 Mules and donkeys can have all the same dental problems that a horse can have, such as caps that won’t fall out on their own, abscessed teeth, over bite or under bite, sharp hooks, uneven chewing surfaces, or they may loose a tooth by being kicked.
 Since equine teeth keep growing, if not attended to, the tooth opposite the missing partner has nothing to grind against and will grow into the jaw and face of the poor animal.
 One of our Jacks had a missing front tooth and so we had to get the corresponding tooth cut down when it became too long.
-Also unless they graze 365 days of the year, most will not wear their incisors down enough and will need them cut back so that they can still grind their food with their molars.
+Also unless they graze 365 days of the year, most will not wear their incisors down enough and will need them cut back so that they can effectively still grind their food with their molars without packing their mouth full first.
 Periodic dental checks by a qualified Equine Dentist is a must for all equines.

 All of our mules have had wolf teeth that needed removing.
 These small, usually shallow rooted teeth just in front of the upper molars [and sometimes bottoms] if not removed can cause pain when your mule carries a bit.
 You can check for these un-necessary teeth yourself by running your thumb in the interdental space [where the bit would be carried] and feel for a small, hard, and quite often sharp bump.
 This is a wolf tooth and needs to be removed before you ask your mule to comfortably carry a bit.